Quantcast

 I can't tell you how many times someone (usually it's a wife) has told me that they are ready to end their marriage either because their spouse had an emotional or physical affair.
 When I ask how long it's been since they've had sex and I get something like, "It's not a priority to me" or "I haven't been in the mood", and that's been the case for months on end, and then I refer the person to these verses in the Word, it's kind of crazy how they immediately get triggered.
 Again, sex is not just a want in a marriage; it's a need.
 It's a staple.
 As the Message Version of I Corinthians 6:16 states, "There's more to sex than mere skin on skin.
 Sex is as much spiritual mystery as physical fact.
 As written in Scripture, 'The two become one.'"

-Sex is an act that spiritually makes two people one and, remember that in Genesis 2, the Bible says that a husband and wife are to embark upon the lifelong journey of "becoming one".
+Sex is an act that spiritually makes two people one and, remember that in Genesis 2, the Bible says that a husband and wife are to embark upon the lifelong journey of "becoming one."
 So yes, every time that a married couple has sex, "oneness" transpires.
-Oneness means "a strong feeling of closeness or affinity; union" and "unity of thought, feeling, belief, aim, etc.; agreement; concord" and "sameness".
+Oneness means "a strong feeling of closeness or affinity; union" and "unity of thought, feeling, belief, aim, etc.; agreement; concord" and "sameness."
 No wonder, even God's Word not only recommends but instructs that married couples get it in as often as possible!

 It's not just about physical pleasure (although that is indeed a part of it).
-It's also about doing what reminds them that they are to have a strong feeling of closeness to each other, that they are to get into a state of unity and agreement, that they are to get onto the same page, as much as possible.
+It's also about doing what reminds them that they are to have a strong feeling of closeness to each other, that they are to get into a state of unity and agreement, and that they are to get onto the same page, as much as possible.
 And sex?
 It's an act that helps to make all of this possible.

 These are just five verses.
 Trust me, if there was more time and space, I could go on (and on and on and on).
-But I'm hoping that if you are a married Bible follower that you take these verses extremely seriously.
-And, if you're not, that maybe you'll see the Bible, as it relates to sex between a husband and wife, in a different light.
-As the Message Version of Hebrews 13:4 says, "Honor marriage, and guard the sacredness of sexual intimacy between wife and husband."
-Marital intimacy is beyond dope.
-Make sure that you do.
+But I'm hoping that you take these verses extremely seriously if you are a married Bible follower.
+And, if you're not, maybe you'll see the Bible, as it relates to sex between a husband and wife, in a different light.

 Featured image via Shutterstock